rtiangha/CowPrompt/README.md

 ## How to Install
 CowPrompt can be installed via binary package (.deb and .rpm provided via the [Releases](https://github.com/rtiangha/CowPrompt/Releases) section), or by copying the various files to their respective places onto the file system.

 1. First, ensure that the software requirements (`xcowsay` and `fortune`) are installed first.
-Some examples on how are provided below.
+Some examples on how to do so on various distributions are provided below.

 ### Debian/Ubuntu
 `sudo apt-get install xcowsay fortune-mod`